(I may earn a small commission from the products mentioned in this post.)

 A Few Tips For Others Who Are Experiencing Setbacks

 With any surgery, you can expect to experience setbacks.
-I feel I’ve been fortunate and two friends that had TKR within a month of my surgery, are also doing very well.
+I feel I’ve been fortunate .
+I have two friends that had TKR within a month of my surgery, and they are also doing very well.
+Another neighbor had to go back to the hospital after TKR and have her knee surgically manipulated under anesthesia.

 If you’re having difficulty with your recovery you should consult with your doctor or resume therapy (causes of pain after TKR).